webarch-coop/ansible-role-onlyoffice/README.md

 ### onlyoffice_verify

 A boolean, `onlyoffice_verify` defaults to `true` set it to false to skip the role using the [ansible.builtin.validate_argument_spec module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/validate_argument_spec_module.html) to verify variables that start with `onlyoffice_`.

+### onlyoffice_wopi

+Action to take if the WOPI is defined in the existing ONLYOFFICE Document Server `local.json` config but not the proposed config, defaults to `fail`, the Molecule tests use `ignore`.

 ## Upgrading from Debian Buster to Bullseye